pabsanmez/UniversalLinks/README.md

 https://www.afl.com.au/whatsnew

-// The following links should open in the webview including the afl domain and not in the App as those pages do not exist in the App-->
+// The following links should open in the webview including the afl domain and not in the App as those pages do not exist in the App -->
 // Scenario 8 in the Accentance criteria -->

 https://www.afl.com.au/trade